Getting your restricted licence - how it works

 It's time to build your practical driving skills

-Once you have a learner licence, the best way forward is to have lessons with a qualified AA driving instructor and practice with a supervisor in between each lesson.
+Once you have a learner licence, the best way forward towards your restricted licence is to have lessons with a qualified AA driving instructor and practice with a supervisor in between each lesson.
 Build your skills slowly and get the hang of each step before moving on to avoid a lot of stress and keep everyone safe.

 Do it online